artefactory/redis-player-one/README.md

 ## **About the Question Answering pipeline**

 The goal of this app is to ease information retrieval on research papers by allowing users to ask questions to the app in a natural language and get answers from papers.
 To do that, we found this [kaggle article](https://www.kaggle.com/code/officialshivanandroy/question-answering-with-arxiv-papers-at-scale) that we got inspired from.

-The logic remains on the `haystack` framework.
+Basically when the user asks a question to the app, here is the following process in backend:
+- 1. It queries the Redis Vector Search database.
+- 2. Redis Vector Search DB returns the abstracts that are the closest in terms of vector similarity.
+- 3. Then, it leverages a question answering (QA) algorithm to extract the answers to the user query.

+We relied on the [haystack](https://haystack.deepset.ai/) framework to do QA at scale.
 For the sake of our usage there are 3 `haystack` components to understand:

 * **Document Store**: Database storing the documents for our search.
 There are a lot of options already provided by `haystack` such as Elasticsearch, Faiss, OpenSearch, In-Memory, SQL ...
 We decided to create the `RedisDocumentStore` class to be able to benefit from the `haystack` framework while using the `Redis` database.
 * **Retriever**: Fast, simple algorithm that identifies candidate passages from a large collection of documents.
 Algorithms include TF-IDF or BM25, EmbeddingRetriever...
 We chose an `EmbeddingRetriever` with the same embedding model that was used to feed the `Redis` database.
-* **Reader**: the reader takes multiple passages of text as input and returns top-n answers with corresponding confidence scores.
+* **Reader**: the reader takes multiple texts as input and returns top-n answers with corresponding confidence scores.
 You can just load a pretrained model from Hugging Face's model hub or fine-tune it to your own domain data.
 We used the suggested model `sentence-transformers/all-mpnet-base-v2` as it is the state of the art model provided in the [haystack benchmark](https://haystack.deepset.ai/benchmarks) and that the first results looked pretty good for a first baseline.
 If we had more time we would have benched other models and tried a fine tuned model to our own dataset.

 ## **Next steps**

-The app was designed in a limited amount of time, and there's obviously a lot of improvements to be made and features to explore.
+The app was designed in a limited amount of time, and there are obviously many improvements to be made, and features to explore.

-Here is a quick snapshot of some ideas we have:
+Here is a non-exhaustive snapshot of some ideas we have:

 ### Improving current features
-- As said above, we used a generic embedding model for the abstracts, it may be relevant to try fine-tuned models to see if it improves similarity search performances
+- We used a generic embedding model to embed the abstracts.
+It may be relevant to try fine-tuned models on arXiv data to see if it improves  similarity search performances
-- Same for Q&A model, trying other models may improve question answering performances
+- Same for QA model, trying other models may improve question answering performances
-- We currently retrieve 10 documents when the app run on CPU, and 100 if the app run on GPU, which may be short for difficult questions.
+- We currently retrieve 10 documents when the app run on CPU, and 100 if the app run on GPU.
+It can be a relativelly low number of text to answer difficult questions.
 It may be interesting to have an adaptative number of retrieved documents depending on the quantity of answers found for a particular question

 ### Adding new features
 - Integrating the redis database uploading process in the  `RedisDocumentStore` as it is done by `haystack` for [other document stores objects](https://github.com/deepset-ai/haystack/tree/main/haystack/document_stores)
-- Adding a generative pipeline to give a single answer to the question at the beginning and keep the extractive one to illustrate the answer with examples
+- Adding a generative QA pipeline to give a single answer to the question at the beginning and keep the extractive one to illustrate the answer with examples
 - Adding a time series representation of the papers on which the answer is found to give a visual timeline of those papers

 ## Interested in contributing?